makinacorpus/php-query-builder/docs/content/query/schema.md

     ->commit()
 ```

-There's much more you can do, but beware that for now, most rename actions are
+There's much more you can do, but beware that for now, most renaming actions are
 not implemented yet, because generally each vendor has its own syntax regarding
 those alteration.
 For now, it requires you to first drop then recreate for most
 things (except for columns and tables which can be renamed).
 You may also drop